 Fees for integrated kindergarten programs may be different at each centre.
 You will need to contact each centre directly to discuss.

 More information is available on our Child care page.

 Sessional kindergarten is for families who do not need require care outside of the kindergarten session times or have flexible work arrangements.
 The programs are led by degree-qualified teachers.
 Sessional kindergarten follows the school terms and closes over the school holidays.
 Sessional kindergarten is funded by the State Government so families will not have to pay term fees.

-Free kindergarten from 2023
+Free sessional kindergarten

 For further information visit the Victorian Government‘s give your child the best start webpage.